Artist

 How much does Guns N' Roses make in a year?

-Guns N' Roses is modeled at $2.8M-$9.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Guns N' Roses is estimated at $2.8M-$9.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Guns N' Roses still make money?